MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.225.md

 S15.1.2 *Anchorage dimensions and location.*

-S15.1.2.1 The lower anchorages shall consist of two bars that -
+S15.1.2.1 The lower anchorages shall consist of two bars that—

 (a) Are 6 mm ±.1 mm in diameter;